LeeAnnEditor/o365hq/FAQ/I need a previous version of Microsoft software I am purchasing. How do I get one.md

 Microsoft always sells the current versions of their products and services.
 However, you can get a Product Key and Installation Files for the previous versions using the Downgrade rights.
-Downgrade right is a benefit available in Volume Licensing channel.
+Downgrade rights is a benefit available in Volume Licensing channel.
 Downgrade rights allow you to obtain a License in any version that Microsoft continues to make available for download through the Volume Licensing Service Center.
 For